Sharpshooter (professional wrestling)

-The sharpshooter, originally named sasori-gatame, scorpion hold in English, is a professional wrestling submission hold.
-It is similar to several other holds: cloverleaf leg-lace, Boston crab, standing reverse figure-four leglock.
-It is also known by several alternative names, the most common being Scorpion Death-Lock.
-The move was invented by Japanese professional wrestler Riki Choshu, and was popularized by Sting, who mostly does the standing variation rather than the sitting variation.
-However, it is most widely associated with Bret "Hitman" Hart, who used it extensively in his WWF career, and who dubbed it the Sharpshooter.
+The Sharpshooter, also known as the Scorpion Deathlock and technically known as the sasori-gatame (蠍固め or サソリ固め; English: scorpion hold), is a professional wrestling submission hold.
+Similar to several holds such as the cloverleaf leg-lace, the Boston crab and the standing reverse figure-four leglock, the move was invented by Karl Gotch, and given to Riki Choshu, one of his students.
+It was then popularized by Sting and Bret Hart as the Scorpion Deathlock and Sharpshooter respectively.

 The hold begins with the opponent supine on the mat.
-The applying wrestler (A) steps between the opponent's (O) legs with their own left leg and wraps O's legs at shin level around that leg.
-If A decides to cross O's legs around A's own right leg, A has to cross O's right leg over O's left or the left leg over the right.
-Holding O's legs in place, A then grabs O's leg which they have crossed over the other and steps over O, flipping O over into a prone position before leaning back to compress O's lower back.
+The applying wrestler steps between the opponent's legs with their own left leg and wraps the opponent's legs at shin level around that leg.
+If they decide to cross the opponent's legs around their own right leg, they have to cross the opponent's right leg over to the left or the left leg over the right.
+Holding the opponent's legs in place, they then grab the opponent's leg which they have crossed over the other and steps over the opponent, flipping them over into a prone position before leaning back to compress their lower back.
 This move is used more commonly by Canadian wrestlers, typically in Canada, to get a bigger crowd reaction, since it is associated with Bret Hart and the Hart family; Canadian wrestlers Edge and Chris Benoit were also notable users of the move.